trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-1.md

    };
    ```

-   The initial value of the storage includes metadata about the contract and empty big-maps for the ledger, token metadata, and operators.
+   This code sets the initial value of the storage.
+   In this case, the storage includes metadata about the contract and empty big-maps for the ledger, token metadata, and operators.
    It sets the test account Alice as the administrator, which is the only account that can mint tokens.

 1. Optional: Add your address as an administrator or replace Alice's address with your own.